Olympic Average in Excel

 April is Dynamic Array month.

-This month there are 4 new live one hour webinars dedicated to all things Dynamic Arrays.
+This month I ran 4 new live one hour webinars dedicated to all things Dynamic Arrays.

 Dynamic Arrays change the way you create and maintain formulas in Excel.
 They expand Excel’s capabilities and make it even more flexible.

-You can attend all four by buying the Dynamic Arrays 2024 Bundle for AU$60.
-This includes the live sessions and the online courses.
+All four webinars are now online courses that you can buy as part of the Dynamic Arrays 2024 Bundle for AU$60.
 PLUS you get access to future Dynamic Array sessions this year.

 As new Dynamic Array courses are added to the Bundle the price will rise during the year.
 Buy now to get the best deal.
 Use the button below to see more details and buy the Bundle.